🇺🇿 Uzbekistan visa for Indians

 How long can you actually stay?

-Working remotely on a tourist stamp
+Can you actually work remotely on a tourist stamp?

-What's new in Uzbekistan's entry rules?
+What’s new in Uzbekistan’s visa policy?

 How other passports enter Uzbekistan